ICT and Computer Science

-Welcome to the Kingsmead School Computing and ICT Learning Team.
+Welcome to the Kingsmead School ICT and Computer Science Learning Team.

 Information Communication Technology is now present in every aspect of our lives.
 Here at Kingsmead we believe that the ability to participate effectively in this digital global economy and online society is of the utmost importance.
 Employers in all sectors of industry and commerce are increasingly demanding skilled IT users at every level in the workplace.
 When you apply for your first job or college place, ICT will be a key qualification that will set you out as a desirable candidate.